MarAlze/advanced-pid-controller/README.md

 ## License

-This module is licensed under the Apache License.
+This module is licensed under the **Apache License 2.0**.

+The full text of the license is available in the `LICENSE` file in this repository.

-## Authors and Contributors
+## Authors and Maintainers

+**Developed and Maintained by**: Marc Alzen @ Rasche & Wessler GmbH
+    * This project is actively developed and maintained by Rasche & Wessler GmbH, led by Marc Alzen.

+### Original Work & Contributions

-* **Original Author**: Harshad Joshi @ Bufferstack.IO Analytics Technology LLP, Pune
+**Based on Original Work by**: Harshad Joshi @ Bufferstack.IO Analytics Technology LLP, Pune
+    * This project began as a fork of `simple-pid-controller` by Harshad Joshi (hj91).
+His foundational work provided the basis for this enhanced PID controller.

-* **Contributions**: Marc Alzen @ Rasche und Wessler GmbH (Anti-windup, improved D-component, configurable output limits, deadband functionality, and other enhancements)
+**Key Enhancements**: Anti-windup, improved D-component, configurable output limits, deadband functionality, and other enhancements.